 Whether you work in Origami, Framer, Sketch, or Photoshop, we created a file to use with each tool.
 We’ve focused on balancing ease-of-use with accuracy — while some aspects aren’t 100%, they are built to easily assemble screens and flows.

 The components attempt to cover as many of the common UI elements within the OS as possible, including renderings of the phones themselves.
 Below that are operating system level screens that are common outside of individual app experiences.
 And at the bottom of the page are flows through common apps for reference and use.
 In Sketch, we’ve worked in 1x and in Photoshop at 2x and where possible we’ve tried to make components scale across device widths.

 In addition to the commonly used UI elements, Facebook iOS 11 contains a ton of elements found throughout the latest iOS release.

 If something is off with these files, we want to fix it.
 Shoot us a message at email@example.com.

-A special thanks to Andrew Aquino, Scott Horsfall, Jaleh Afshar, Hyacinthe Briand, Trevor Phillippi, Ryan Fariña, Lois Yang, Jason Cashdollar, Jeanette Mercado, Yih Liang, Mason Lee, Joseph Albanese, Timothy Achumba, Charlie Deets, Jeremy Friedland, Kathleen Warner, Ari Sawyers, Chase Bratton, Chelsea Wells, Peter Zich, Kian Lavi, Bobby Dolan, Robert Cooper, Robert Wood, and Jeff Smith.
+A special thanks to Andrew Aquino, Scott Horsfall, Jaleh Afshar, Hyacinthe Briand, Joe Howard, Trevor Phillippi, Ryan Fariña, Lois Yang, Jason Cashdollar, Jeanette Mercado, Yih Liang, Mason Lee, Jay Stakelon, Joseph Albanese, Timothy Achumba, Charlie Deets, Jeremy Friedland, Kathleen Warner, Ari Sawyers, Chase Bratton, Chelsea Wells, Peter Zich, Kian Lavi, Bobby Dolan, Robert Cooper, Robert Wood, Jeff Smith, and George Kedenburg III.